RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

 # Company Profile: Suburbia

-Suburbia is a start up based in Amsterdam that utilizes data from a variety of source in order to develop rich insights for decision makers and investors.
-For example, instead of using traditional sources such as government/industrial reports, and stock prices, Suburbia uses data from sources such as sensor data from IOT (Internet of Things) devices, and POS (Point of Sale) data from Retail.
+Suburbia is a start up based in Amsterdam that utilizes data from a variety of sources in effort to generate better insights for decision makers.
+Instead of using traditional sources such as industrial reports, and stock prices, Suburbia uses data from sources such as point of sale (POS), real estate, and a variety of other sources depending on the situation at hand.

-For my assessment, I was given data from sources such as the weather, retail sales (for multiple goods), housing prices in The Netherlands, and stock prices.
-I was asked to conduct an analysis of all of this data and develop a common theme.
+For this assignment, the task was to develop an analysis for coffee sales (total product value sold) within the Utrecht area.
+The analysis could be conducted by comparing a variety of data relative to the euro amount of coffee sales.
+Because of the nature in the way coffee is marketed, companies are not only selling the coffee itself, but the ambiance associated with it.
+In effort to demonstrate this ambiance, coffee analyzed with the weather in the Utrecht.

 # Step 1: Analyze/Import the Data

-As with the begining of every analysis, the first step is to import the Python libraries and data in order to have a quick analysis of it.
-This is in effort to become more familiar with the data and understand what features I am working with.
+For the analysis, Python along with its variety of libraries (as seen below) were used.
+With that being said, the following Python libraries were imported:

 ```python
     import pandas as pd